 If you are ill and suspect you have COVID-19, call your doctor.
 Your doctor will be able to advise you on what to do, and will be able to make a judgment of whether you need an in-person exam.

 If you are in medical distress, call 911.
 If you think you may have COVID-19 and you are able, please alert the emergency responders.

 Testing Cost at Artesia General Hospital

 Patients may elect to pay out of pocket for COVID-19 testing at Artesia General Hospital, at a price of $144.00 per test.
 Patients who pay out of pocket but want their health insurance billed will need to file their own claim.
-COVID-19 testing is also available at the Public Health Office at no charge.
+COVID-19 testing is also available through Curative.

 Eddy County Sees Significant Rise in COVID-19 Cases

 All residents are urged to take additional precautions and become vaccinated if eligible

 As the number of COVID-19 cases increases rapidly in Eddy County, your most effective defense is the COVID-19 vaccine.